michelstoc/PDFQuery/README.md

-# PDFQuery
+# SiteGptQuery
-Query a PDF in Human Language
+Query a WebSite in Human Language